remirab/Web2Keyword/README.md

 Generates RESTfulAPI application via Flask package ready for Client/Server requests through POST/GET methods.

 ## Scraper
-Publish crawling spiders to capture URL text body via Selenium automation and Chrome/Firefox latest Web Drivers in order to generate most accurate rendering of all human readable text body of input URL Webpage.
+Publish crawling web spiders to capture URL text body via Selenium automation and Chrome/Firefox latest Web Drivers in order to generate most accurate rendering of all human readable text body of input URL Webpage.
+#### Liberaries
++ Selenium: great rendering of static and dynamic pages with the capability to generate dedicated contex-aware scrapers for specific websites.
++ BeautifulSoup: powerful yet simple featureful HTML parser.

 ## Purificator
-Performing text cleaning, removing Eng stop words and also double check existance of word in NLP model vocabulary corpus.
+Performing text cleaning, with removing English stop words.
+Also it will double check existence of each word in NLP model vocabulary corpus.

 ## Word2Vec
 Runs Pre-Trained Google Word2Vec NLP model in order to convert word space to vector space and perform Similarity comparision of cross referenced input text corpus.